JiRaJr/VSCodeGithubNewbie/README.md

-# VSCodeGithubNewbie
+# VS Code & Github
-Learning to use VSCode and Github togwther
+This is my repo to play with VS Code and Github

+## What to expect
+A lot of trial and error